RorGray/openldap-mailcow/README.md

 This fork extends the original `ldap-mailcow` with the following OpenLDAP-specific enhancements:

 - **Configurable User Identifier Attribute** - Use `uid` or `mail` to identify users instead of the Active Directory-specific `userPrincipalName`
+- **Configurable Email and Name Attributes** - Specify which LDAP attributes contain email addresses and display names
 - **OpenLDAP-Compatible Authentication** - Removed dependency on Active Directory's `userAccountControl` attribute; accounts are considered active if they exist in the directory
 - **Automatic DN Generation** - Auth bind DN is automatically constructed from your identifier attribute and base DN
 - **Flexible LDAP Schema Support** - Works with `inetOrgPerson` and other standard OpenLDAP object classes